 The two years lasting PDEng programme in Energy & Process Technology consists of three blocks: a block professional development, a block with in-depth and broadening courses and the technological design project.

 The professional development courses are intended to improve professional skills and advance career opportunities.
 Therefore, the course in Professional Effectiveness and the TGS Introductory Workshop are compulsory.
 Other courses are elective and can be chosen in consultation with your supervisors.
 The total study load of the professional development courses is 6-10 EC.
 See www.utwente.nl/ctd for an overview of professional development courses.

 The in-depth and broadening block carry a total study load of at least 45 EC and comprises 2 obligatory blocks (design and core courses) and an elective block.
 The core courses and elective courses to choose depend on the track in which your design project is categorized.

 The compulsory block includes four courses.
-Two design courses:
+One design course:

 Two courses that can be chosen from a set of 6 courses

 - Plastic and Elastomer Engineering for PDEng